JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

 The interactive version of [Figure 3 in the paper is here](https://jamiepringle.github.io/PringleLushByers_InvasibilityInRealOcean/).

-### Code to replicate the results of Section _Discussion: Comparisons with observed introductions:Carcinus maenas in the Canadian Maratimes after the mid 1980s_
+### Code to replicate the results of Section "_Discussion: Comparisons with observed introductions:Carcinus maenas in the Canadian Maratimes after the mid 1980s_"

 The results in this paper can be replicated for other regions of the globe, other planktonic durations and larval vertical behaviors.
 A guide to doing so is given below, using as an example the discussion of _Carcinus maenas_.